 Are you sure you get the most from social media?
 Do you know what type of content your audience loves?
 Do you know how your competitors build their communities?
 What social channels should you concentrate on?

 You have questions – Web CEO Online has answers.
 We have created a new tool to help you navigate through the chaos of social media and get the most of your social activity.
-The Social Engagement tool is available with no limitations for all WebCEO Online users (starting with the Free Plan).
+The Social Engagement tool is available for all WebCEO Online users.

 “To be or not to be…” on social media?
 This question keeps stirring up the minds of millions of people concerning the issue of their brand’s or company’s presence on social media channels.
 The challenge is that no one can clearly measure the ROI of social media in pursuit of getting the most bang for the buck.
 Furthermore, no one can directly point to social signals as the ranking factor, even Matt Cutts hesitates.